tmhglnd/av-toolbox/README.md

 - **av.follow~** - A more sophisticated envelope follower with low and highpass cutoff and a fast and slow follower to detect transients better and filter out low frequency information.

+- **av.follow3~** - Split a signal into low, mid and high frequency bands and apply an envelope follower.

 - **av.trigger~** - An envelope follower (using av.follow~) that outputs a bang and gate signal based on a set upper and lower threshold.

 - **av.catch~** - Catch amplitudes of 3 different signals in time and output as 3-plane matrix.
 Generates a 3-dimensional oscilloscope (X Y Z).